JasiekLewandowski/JasiekLewandowski/README.md

 ### Hello! 👋
 Huh! 💦 So glad you found my repository!
 So hard to break through the crowds of other juniors!
+Stop for a moment and let me tell you about myself and why I can be exactly the person you are looking for.

 ## My name is Jasiek Lewandowski